KeithG33/ChessBot-Battleground/README.md

    pip install ChessBot-Battleground
    ```

-Once you've got the library installed check out the `chessbot` cli tool for a quick overview of things you can do:
+Once you've got the library installed check out the `chessbot --help` command for a quick overview of things you can do:
 ```bash
 kage@pop-os:~/chess_workspace$ chessbot --help